Predictive Process Model Monitoring using Recurrent Neural Networks: Evaluation

 \subsubsection{Predictive accuracy and precision}

 The results of PAM for both network topologies are included for a fixed number of windows in Table \ref{tab:fixednowin}, and for a fixed window size in Table \ref{tab:fixedwinsize12}.

 For a fixed number of windows, we see that convolutional LSTMs typically perform better on average, with the maximum performance (i.e. the hyperparameter combination producing the best result) is relatively similar for both network topologies.
 Overall, the results for the BPI 17 log, with its longer traces are higher, with consistently high AUC, and AP up to 92\% for 5 windows per trace.
 For the BPI 12 log the results are lower, with more windows (10) having the lowest AP, probably due to the small number of activities present in the windows.
 In these scenarios (number of windows at 10), the convolutional LSTMs have much more reliable results.
 Note also that there is significantly more training data available for the BPI 17 log.
 It is interesting to note that even when dividing a trace in 2 (fixed number of windows of 2) results in an AP of up to 82\% and 88\% for the 12/17 logs respectively, meaning that even from 1 window the LSTMs can learn what constraints will be present in the second half of the trace.
 For a fixed window size, again we see better and more consistent results for the convolutional LSTMs, which maximal performance again being close with encoder-decoder LSTMs.
 For window sizes 5-10, high average precision up to 100\% can be achieved, with results being lower for longer traces.
 This is likely due to the fact that fewer examples are available to train the networks, as this is especially prominent for the BPI 12 log where few longer traces are available.
 Again, the performance for the BPI 17 logs is stronger, with average precision reaching 90\% on average consistently.

-These results can be considered strong overall, as there is a good balance between AUC and AP, meaning the networks are capable of predicting correct true positives in a sparse environment without generating too many false positives as evidenced by the high levels of AP.
+These results show a good balance between AUC and AP, meaning the networks are capable of predicting correct true positives in a sparse environment without generating too many false positives as evidenced by the high levels of AP.
 Overall, the convolutional LSTMs perform better, but often come at a run-time cost.
 In general, the scores are at least comparable or better to the AUC reported for the 2012 and 2017 log as included in \cite{DBLP:journals/corr/TeinemaaDRM17} for the prediction of single objectives.